View your Account On-line

 Refund of Tuition and Fees Students shall be eligible for a refund of tuition and fees for those credit hours dropped during the published add/drop period for each term.
 Payments for courses cancelled by the college shall be refunded automatically.
 Refunds for a given term shall begin processing after the published Last Day to Drop for a Tuition Refund.

 Community Education & Community Service students shall be eligible for a refund for a course that is dropped prior to the first meeting of the course and for any course cancelled by the college.

 Debts to the College Students who maintain a debt to the college will not be permitted to register or to attend classes.
 The college will not issue transcripts, certificates, or degrees, until all debts are paid in full to the college.
-For more information please contact Cheryl Sparrow at 757-825-2945.
+For more information please contact Crystal McNair at 757-569-6710.

 Business Office Hours of Operation Standard Business Hours Franklin Campus: 8:00am to 5:00pm, Monday through Friday

 Workforce Development Center Franklin: 8:00 to 5:00 pm, Monday through Friday